StephanErb/aurora/docs/reference/configuration-tutorial.md

               task = foo_task)

 In addition to the required attributes, there are several optional attributes.
-Details can be found in the [Aurora+Thermos Configuration Reference](configuration-reference.md#job-objects).
+Details can be found in the [Aurora Configuration Reference](reference/configuration.md#job-objects).

 ## The jobs List